-Property is flat, has one mile of river frontage, and is home to an abundance of wildlife species (Click here to obtain/view a copy of the Bird Inventory of the park).
+Property is flat, has one mile of river frontage, and is home to an abundance of wildlife species.
 The river frontage provides for both water recreational opportunities and serves as an easily accessible ramp for the Fire & EMS Department on water rescue emergencies.
 The flat topography allows for both active sport fields and passive recreational activities coexisting with the greenspace environment of the Great Miami River.
 The land is reported to be the site of Fort Coleraine, the scene of a fierce Indian attack on Colerain settlers in the 1790’s.

-Heritage Park offers 4 NCAA regulation sized baseball fields (grass infields on two), Disc Golf course, a picnic shelter available for a rental fee, a playground, canoe access ramp onto the Great Miami River, walking trails, ecolab, and a rain garden.
+Heritage Park offers 3 NCAA regulation sized baseball fields (grass infields on two), a dog park, disc golf course, a picnic shelter available for a rental fee, a playground, canoe access ramp onto the Great Miami River, walking trails, ecolab, and a rain garden.

 Groesbeck Park – 16.8 Acres8296 Clara Avenue

-This property is located next to the Groesbeck Branch of the Hamilton County Library and St. Ann’s Church on Galbraith.
+This property is located next to the Groesbeck Branch of the Hamilton County Library and St. Ann’s Church on Galbraith Road.

 The park has four baseball fields, a grade-school sized football field with press box and concession stand/restrooms, and a new playground with poured rubber surfacing.
-A picnic shelter was added in the summer 2011 and is available to rent under our shelter reservation program.
+A picnic shelter was added in the summer 2011 and is available on a first come, first served basis.